Main Section Members

 - All the profits are given back to members.

-- MIESF offers two investment options.
+- MIESF offers two investment options, the MIESF MySuper option and High Growth option.
 If you don’t make an investment choice, your account balance will be invested in MIESF MySuper.

 - The facility to transfer your benefit to the MIESF Pension section.